 Pamela Baer is a theatre and media artist with a focus on community engaged work.
 Drawn from a young age to storytelling as a way of connecting people and building community, her work revolves around personal narratives, oral histories, and life stories.
 Pamela has facilitated community arts projects with diverse groups, and wide reaching themes, in England, Ghana, and Canada.
 Her current work focuses on LGBTQ families, stories, and representations, and explores the role of collective community creation in the the production of participatory media.
 Pamela is a PhD candidate Curriculum, Teaching, and Learning at the Ontario Institute for Studies in Education (OISE), University of Toronto, the research manager on the LGBTQ Families Speak Out project (www.lgbtqfamiliesspeakout.ca), and an instructor of Applied Theatre at Brock University.

 Slam poetry meets folk music meets queer-themed tunes in Toronto-based singer-songwriter Kate Reid.
 Kate has five albums under her belt: Kate Reid (ep, 2005), Comin’ Alive (2006), I’m Just Warming Up (2009), Doing it for the Chicks (2011), and Queer Across Canada (2013).
 She performs at live music venues, folk and music festivals, Pride festivals, conferences, public schools, universities, and in people’s living rooms.
 She also combines musical activism with teaching by facilitating workshops and giving concerts and keynote addresses for educational institutions and community service organizations.
-Kate is a Ph.D candidate at the Ontario Institute for Studies in Education (OISE), University of Toronto, where she is conducting research on the use of songs in curriculum development on gender and sexual diversity.
+Kate is a PhD candidate at the Ontario Institute for Studies in Education (OISE), University of Toronto, where she is conducting research on the use of songs in curriculum development on gender and sexual diversity.
 Kate loves hiking, cycling, watching birds, (and all animals in general), and going to the occasional Blue Jays ballgame. www.katereid.net

-Bishop is a community activist, educator, writer and PhD candidate at the Ontario Institute for Studies in Education at the University of Toronto (OISE/UT).
+Bishop is a community activist, educator, writer and PhD candidate at the Ontario Institute for Studies in Education (OISE), University of Toronto.
 Bishop's doctoral research at OISE explores what happens when queer and trans youth of colour work collaboratively to reimagine and recreate the Ontario sex education curriculum as a way to resist cis-heteronormativity, whiteness and racism.
 The research project will focus on the use of community youth participatory action research and arts-based pedagogies that centre queer community care, thrival and futurity.
 Bishop is a community educator at Planned Parenthood Toronto and the Sex Education Centre at UofT, an alumni junior fellow at Massey College and a research assistant on the LGBTQ Families Speak Out research project.
 They are passionate about creating equitable and socially just educational and political spaces for queer, trans and gender diverse folks of colour.